 G minor key chords

 The key of G minor can be connected to seven main chords, built from the notes in the key.
-To that can additional expanded chords be included.
-The table below list chords that are part of this key.
+Additional expanded chords can also be included, as seen further below.
+The table below lists chords that are part of this key.

-Notice that Gm minor is relative to Bb major and both include the same chords.
-But since there are three minor scales (Natural, Melodic and Harmonic), the G minor key can include chords that normally aren't connected to Bb major.
+Note that Gm minor is relative to Bb major and both include the same chords.
+Because there are three minor scales (Natural, Melodic and Harmonic), the G minor key can include chords that normally aren't connected to Bb major.

 The table shows the relationship of all triads in this key.
-The roman numerals indicate scales degrees, but are also used to describe that function of the chord.
+The roman numerals indicate scale degrees, but are also used to describe that function of the chord.

 Triad chords in Gm key

-To notice is that the key includes three minor and three major chords plus one, less used, diminished chord.
+It is worth noting that the key includes three minor and three major chords plus one diminished chord, which is less commonly used.

 Basic Gm chord progressions

-Many of the diatonic chords in this key are commonly played with barre fingerings on the guitar, an option is to use the open G Minor tuning.
+Many of the diatonic chords in this key are commonly played with barre fingerings on the guitar, one option is to use open G Minor tuning.
 Here are some examples with progressions based on the Gm key including triads:

 Gm - Bb - F - Gm